Shell and Tube Heat Exchangers in the Pharmaceutical Industry: Efficiency and Applications

 6.1.
 Advantages

-High efficiency: Provides effective heat transfer thanks to a large surface area.
+✅ High efficiency: Provides effective heat transfer thanks to its large surface area.

-Easy maintenance: Parts can be replaced thanks to the modular design.
+✅ Easy maintenance: Parts can be replaced thanks to its modular design.

 6.2.
 Disadvantages

-Initial investment cost can be high: Materials like stainless steel or titanium can be costly initially.
+⚠ Initial investment cost may be high: Materials such as stainless steel or titanium can be costly initially.

-Tube blockages: Viscous or particle-containing liquids can cause blockages over time.
+⚠ Tube clogging: Viscous or particulate-containing liquids can cause clogging over time.

-Large space requirement: Some types of heat exchangers can take up a lot of space.
+⚠ Large space requirement: Some exchanger types may take up too much space.

 7. Maintenance and Cleaning of Shell and Tube Heat Exchangers